jamescherti/bash-stdops/README.md

 #### Script: allfiles

-The `allfiles` bash script recursively search the specified directory and print the list of file paths to standard output.
-By default, the it ignores: ".git" directories, files that match ".gitignore" rules, and binary files.
+The `allfiles` bash script recursively search the specified directory and print the list of file or directory paths to standard output.

 #### Script: allfiles-run